MicrosoftDocs/defender-docs/defender-xdr/mto-incidents-alerts.md

 ## View and investigate alerts

-1. To view or investigate an alert, go to the [Alerts page](https://mto.security.microsoft.com/alerts) in multi-tenant management and select the alert you want to view.
+To view or investigate an alert:

+1. Go to the [Alerts page](https://mto.security.microsoft.com/alerts) in multi-tenant management and select the alert you want to view.
 A flyout panel opens with the alert details page:

    :::image type="content" source="/defender/media/defender/mto-alerts-details.png" alt-text="Screenshot of the Microsoft Defender XDR alert details page" lightbox="/defender/media/defender/mto-alerts-details.png":::